punnlert/punnlert.github.io/src/routes/(blog-article)/baobal/+page.md

 ## Needfinding

-To identify the needs that out product has to satisfy, we conducted interviews with 9 potential target users.
+To identify the needs that out product has to satisfy, we conducted interviews with 9 potential target users; the workaholics.
 Then, we identify any interesting moments or remarks throughout the interview and develop our contextual models: sequence model, physical model, and artifact model.

 <Carousel images={needfindingImages} label="images" withLightbox={true}></Carousel>